Chicago Legal Malpractice Lawyer

 • A causal connection between the lawyer’s negligence and the client’s harm (i.e., the negligence directly caused the harm)

 Often, expert witnesses must be called to explain the applicable standard of conduct and express an opinion on whether the lawyer in question violated that standard.
-Each party might seek its own expert opinions, setting up a “battle of the experts” and putting the judge and jury in a difficult position.
-Not only do we work to obtain well-qualified and well-spoken experts, but we thoroughly prepare for trial to ensure we understand the experts and can make the judge and jury understand as well.
+Each party might seek its own expert opinions, setting up a “battle of the experts” and putting the judge or jury in a difficult position.
+Not only do we work to obtain well-qualified and well-spoken experts, but we thoroughly prepare for trial to ensure we understand the experts and can make the judge or jury understand as well.

 Also, in legal malpractice cases, it is often necessary to prove that the outcome of the client’s representation would have been different had the malpractice not occurred.
 This requirement can cause the underlying matter to basically be litigated and tried as part of the malpractice case.
 Trying the “case within the case” is an area in which our experienced trial lawyers excel.